Skip to contents

 #> F-statistic: 4.411 on 1 and 16 DF, p-value: 0.05192

 The summary() function allows us to explore details of the fitted model.
 The (Intercept) coefficient refers to the meta-analytic effect size (corrected for the correlation with standard errors).
 Again, it is important to keep in mind that the effect size estimate is on the Fisher’s z scale.
-We obtain the estimate on correlation scale with the z2r() function (we pass the estimated effect size using the summary(fit_PET)$coefficients["(Intercept)", "Estimate"] command, which extracts the estimate from the fitted model, it is equivalent with simply pasting the value directly z2r(-0.0008722083)).
+We obtain the estimate on correlation scale with the z2r() function (we pass the estimated effect size using the summary(fit_PET)$coefficients["(Intercept)", "Estimate"] command, which extracts the estimate from the fitted model, it is equivalent to simply pasting the value directly z2r(-0.0008722083)).

 z2r(summary(fit_PET)$coefficients["(Intercept)", "Estimate"])